-- Put Your Car Seat in the Right Spot: The back seat is the safest place in the car for children to ride.
-Rear-facing car seats should always be installed in the back seat, but kids should stay in the back after graduating from rear-facing seats, too—even in a front-facing or booster seat.
+- Put your car seat in the right spot: The back seat is the safest place in the car for children to ride.
+Rear-facing car seats should always be installed in the back seat, but kids should stay in the back seat after graduating from rear-facing seats, too—even in a front-facing or booster seat.
 If possible, place the car seat in the center of the back seat, which is the safest spot in the vehicle.
 Car seats should never be placed in seats with active airbags.

 Keeping your child safe whether you’re on the road or at home is a top priority.
-Be sure to save this child safety seat how-to, and bookmark other safety resources, to make sure you’re prepared for safety in every situation.
-We also have a helpful guide to choosing a reliable car seat or booster seat, so read through that to ensure you find a safe seat for your little one.
+Be sure to save this child safety seat how-to, and bookmark family safety resources, to make sure you’re prepared for safety in every situation.
+We also have helpful guides to choosing a reliable car seat or booster seat, so read through that to ensure you find a safe seat for your little one

 |Best car seat||$329.97||Converts to 4 seats for ages 0–10||Performs well in crash tests||View on Amazon||Read review|